 You must email the instructor and ask for permission to enroll.
 Often they will assign you a specific code for registration.
 Sometimes you will need to forward their email with permission to enroll to the Blair Office of Academic Services.

 If you are taking an elective instrument for the first time, enroll in the 00 section (TBA section for placement) of the instrument.
 For example, piano is PIAN 1100 section 00.
 You should follow the instructions listed for that section to audition/interview.

 Will I always end up enrolling on the second day of enrollment for my class status (freshman, sophomore, etc.) for my classes?

 No, the times will rotate each semester.

 No, it means that your action created an error.
 You should read the message carefully to see why there is an error.
 You might not meet the prerequisites for the class, or perhaps the class requires permission of the instructor.
 Check the message carefully.
-If you can't figure it out, contact the YES help desk ("Help" on the upper right corner of the page) before you panic!
+If you can't figure it out, contact the YES help desk before you panic!

 The distance between Blair and main campus is about a 15-minute walk.
 Most Blair courses are housed at Blair, so travel time for those is negligible.
 Make sure all courses meet at times that are available in your schedule.
 Completing the Schedule Worksheet will assist you in identifying and avoiding scheduling conflicts.

-Small time overlaps between two classes may be petitioned to enroll in both.
-Petition both instructors for permission using the petition form.
-Submit the completed form to the Blair Office of Academic Services.
+If you have a short time overlap between two courses you may petition to enroll in both with the time conflict form.
+Submit the completed form, with signatures of both instructors, to the Blair Office of Academic Services.